jergason/blorg/_posts/2015-12-31-technical-debt-and-technical-investment.md

 ### Observables

-This includes things like [RxJS](https://github.com/Reactive-Extensions/RxJS), frameworks build on observables like [Cycle.js](http://cycle.js.org/), and also the general practice of using observables to manage state and communication in a JavaScript application.
+This includes things like [RxJS](https://github.com/Reactive-Extensions/RxJS), frameworks built on observables like [Cycle.js](http://cycle.js.org/), and also the general practice of using observables to manage state and communication in a JavaScript application.
 I don't think we've arrived at a good solution for managing state in client-side JavaScript.
 Observables seem like a good candidate